Landlord-Tech/landlord-tech-landing-page/src/markdown/testimonial/testimonial.md

 ---
 title: testimonial
-testimonialTitle: What Our Customers Have to Say
+testimonialTitle: What Property Managers Have to Say
 testimonialList:
   - review: As an on-site manager I have pets walk by me all day and with over 200 units there is no way I can try to look those animals up in our regular